When you’re creating a new website, you face a lot of different decisions.

 To help, we hope to reduce that confusion by narrowing in on two different types of hosting: cloud hosting and VPS hosting to see how they compare.
 We’ll walk you through how the plans measure up to help you make an informed decision.

 (Note: If you’d rather start with a rundown of all the different web hosting types, we’ve got you covered there too).

-VPS servers are also known as Virtual Private Servers.
-This style of hosting is essentially one physical server, which is then divided into several smaller virtual servers.
-Each one of these virtual servers acts as its own dedicated server environment.
+VPS is short for Virtual Private Server.
+This style of hosting is one physical server, which is divided into several smaller virtual servers.
+Even though they’re physically a part of the same server, each one of these virtual servers acts as its own dedicated server environment.

 Since you have your own dedicated section of the server, you have your own set of allocated resources and can customize and configure your server partition exactly the way you want.
 Plus, there’s no exchange of data or file access between accounts on the VPS server.

 However, one risk of VPS hosting is that if one physical server fails, then every VPS using that server fails as well.
 The performance of a VPS can also vary if one site happens to be hogging resources on the physical server—although most hosting providers partition the different VPS sections off in a way that reduces this risk.

 Cloud hosting is when your hosting plan taps into a network of potentially unlimited virtual machines.
 All of these virtual machines rely upon an underlying network of connected physical servers.
 With all of these virtual machines connected together, cloud hosting functions somewhat like one big VPS.

 The key difference between cloud hosting and a VPS plan is that instead of having a single server that’s dedicated to your site (as is the case with VPS), the resources are spread out amongst a bunch of different physical machines.